Skip to main content

 Results

 The Sapling Centers serve 50-75 teens and young adults every day.
-Many of the centers' attendees participate in group and individual counseling, including substance use sessions in addition to Youth Peer Support and Community Support Associate services.
+Many of the centers' attendees participate in group and individual counseling, including substance use sessions in addition to Youth Peer Support and Community Support Associate services, and benefit from Targeted Case Management/Service Coordination services.

-The Sapling Center was featured in a 2017 Daily Yonder article.
+In 2017, the Sapling Centers were featured in a Daily Yonder article.

 The Sapling Center staff